wwarthen/RomWBW/ReadMe.txt

 -   Rob Prouse has created many of the supplemental disk images including Aztec C, HiTech C, SLR Z80ASM, Turbo Pascal, Microsoft BASIC Compiler, Microsoft Fortran Compiler, and a Games compendium.

+-   Martin R has provided substantial help reviewing and improving the User Guide.

+-   Jacques Pelletier has contributed the DS1501 RTC driver code.

+-   Jose Collado has contributed enhancements to the TMS driver including compatibility with standard TMS register configuration.

+-   Kevin Boone has contributed a generic HBIOS date/time utility (WDATE).

+-   Matt Carroll has contributed a fix to XM.COM that corrects the port specification when doing a send.

+-   Dean Jenkins enhanced the build process to accommodate the Raspberry Pi 4.

+-   Tom Plano has contributed a new utility (HTALK) to allow talking directly to HBIOS COM ports.

+-   Lars Nelson has contributed several generic utilities such as a universal (OS agnostic) UNARC application.

+-   Dylan Hall added support for specifying a secondary console.

 Contributions of all kinds to RomWBW are very welcome.